sehrgutesoftware/laravel5-api/README.md

 ### v0.2.0
 - Can now count relations defined in `Controller::$counts` (see ["Counting Related Models"](https://laravel.com/docs/5.3/eloquent-relationships#counting-related-models))
 - Requires now Laravel ~5.2

+### v0.3.0
+- Add SplitRelationsTransformer and -Formatter classes

+### v0.4.0
+- Introduce Plugins as a more flexible alternative to the old "hook methods"

 ## Compatibility